GPUs

 Disclosure: PCBuildRanked is reader-supported.
 When you buy through links on this page, we may earn an affiliate commission at no additional cost to you.

-AMD’s RX 9070 XT launched in February 2026 and immediately rattled NVIDIA’s pricing.
-It delivers 95% of RTX 5070 Ti rasterization performance for $150 less, and in some titles — notably Assassin’s Creed Shadows — it outright beats the NVIDIA card.
-That makes the NVIDIA vs AMD question more competitive than it’s been in years.
-Here’s where each brand wins and where it doesn’t.
+AMD’s RX 9070 XT launched in February 2026 at $599 and immediately rattled NVIDIA’s pricing.
+It delivers 95% of RTX 5070 Ti rasterization performance — and in some titles it outright wins.
+By April 2026, GPU prices have surged across the board due to supply constraints and tariff pressures, reshaping the value picture at every tier.
+Here’s where each brand actually wins right now.

 Quick Picks

 • Best flagship: RTX 5090 — No AMD equivalent at this tier.
-If you want best-in-class 4K performance and budget isn’t the constraint, nothing comes close.
+4K no-compromise performance if budget isn’t a constraint — street prices above $3,700 make it a luxury purchase.

 NVIDIA vs AMD: What to Know Before Choosing

 Standard (non-ray-traced) rendering is where AMD closes the gap most effectively.
-The RX 9070 XT trails the RTX 5070 Ti by only ~5% at 1440p rasterization on average, and in rasterization-heavy workloads like open-world games, it’s essentially tied or faster.
-The RX 9070 XT runs Assassin’s Creed Shadows 15% faster than the RTX 5070 Ti at 1440p native.
+The RX 9070 XT trails the RTX 5070 Ti by only ~5% at 1440p rasterization on average.
+In rasterization-heavy workloads like open-world games, it’s essentially tied or faster.
+Assassin’s Creed Shadows runs 15% faster on the RX 9070 XT than the RTX 5070 Ti at 1440p native — at $300+ less.

 The RTX 5070 Ti leads by ~14% in ray traced workloads compared to the RX 9070 XT.
-That gap compounds when using DLSS 4 vs. FSR 4 — NVIDIA’s upscaling is sharper, handles motion artifacts better, and Multi Frame Generation adds significant frames in supported games.
-If you run Cyberpunk 2077 RT Overdrive, Control, or Alan Wake 2 at max settings, NVIDIA retains a noticeable edge.
+That gap compounds with DLSS 4 vs. FSR 4 — NVIDIA’s upscaling is sharper, handles motion artifacts better, and Multi Frame Generation adds significant frames in supported games.
+If you run Cyberpunk 2077 RT Overdrive, Control, or Alan Wake 2 at max settings regularly, NVIDIA retains a noticeable edge.

 VRAM

 AMD is more generous across the board.
 Both the RX 9070 XT and RX 9070 ship with 16GB GDDR6 at their respective price points.
-The RTX 5070 ships with only 12GB GDDR7 at a similar price — enough for 2026 titles, but a tighter headroom.
-The RTX 5080 and 5090 also use GDDR7 which is 40% faster bandwidth-wise than the AMD GDDR6, but raw capacity favors AMD in the mid-range.
+The RTX 5070 ships with only 12GB GDDR7 at a similar price — enough for 2026 titles, but less headroom.
+The RTX 5080 and 5090 use GDDR7, which has 40% faster bandwidth than AMD’s GDDR6, but raw capacity favors AMD in the mid-range.

 PSU Requirements